Exam Information – Fall Finals 2020

 New Exam4 With EMS

-Extegrity introduced EMS (electronic monitoring system) for Exam4 during Fall 2020.
+Extegrity introduced EMS (electronic monitoring system) for Exam4 during Fall 2020 (DOES NOT APPLY TO TAKEHOME MODE EXAMS.)
 EMS takes snapshots of students and their laptop screen via their webcam at varied intervals and sends them to our server in the data center when their exam is submitted.
 Law School administration are the only ones who have access to these files, and they are automatically purged from their server after 90 days.

 Exam Software Availability